estafyn/Empire-of-Cards/src/assets/content/Main Storyline Outline.md

 ## **Conclusion**

-This detailed outline ensures a logical progression from Werribee's glitzy casino to the harrowing debt ultimatum, the soul-crushing train ride, and the penal colony gold rush scenario, all set within the scientifically grounded 80,000 BCE cassowary civilization.
+This detailed outline ensures a logical progression from Werribee's glitzy casino to the harrowing debt ultimatum, the soul-crushing train ride, and the penal colony gold rush scenario, all set within the Age of Companies era of cassowary civilization (~140,000 BCE).
 At each stage, moral and strategic choices determine whether the player complies, negotiates, or rebels—rooted in an emotional narrative against the backdrop of the oppressive Werribee Traders Association empire.

+_For more details on the historical development of cassowary civilization, see the [Timeline](./Timeline.md) document._